ka4ep/Lexical.Localization/docs/BestPractices/ClassLibrary/README.md

 // Use default string
 Console.WriteLine(myClass.Do());

-// Use the culture that was provided with the class library (LibraryAssetSources) CultureInfo.CurrentCulture = CultureInfo.GetCultureInfo("de");
+// Use the culture that was provided with the class library (AssetSources) CultureInfo.CurrentCulture = CultureInfo.GetCultureInfo("de");
 Console.WriteLine(myClass.Do());
 ```